little-angry-clouds/kubernetes-binaries-managers/cmd/helmenv/README.md

 [Helm](https://helm.sh/) version manager inspired by [tfenv](https://github.com/tfutils/tfenv/).

-If you come from the helmenv bash version, you should read the [FAQ](#how-to-migrate-from-the-bash-version)!
+If you are coming from the helmenv bash version, you should read the [FAQ](#how-to-migrate-from-the-bash-version)!

 ## Features